mahesh-singh/personal-log/content/posts/reliable-scalable-and-maintainable-applications.md

   * Visibility of runtime behavior
   * Documentation
 * Simplicity: Make it simple for new engineer in team.
-* Evolvability: Make it easy to make changes in system for future requirement.
+* Evolvability: Make it easy to make changes in system for future requirement.s